kubernetes/community/community-membership.md

 [**New contributors**](https://github.com/kubernetes/contrib/issues/1090) should be welcomed to the community by existing members, helped with PR workflow, and directed to relevant documentation and communication channels.

+**Note:** Anyone can be added as an outside collaborator (with READ access) to a repo in the Kubernetes GitHub organization without any requirements.
+This will allow them to be assigned issues and PRs until they become a member, but will not allow tests to be run against their PRs automatically.

 ## Established community members